 When I was looking into the AccuQuilt cutters, one of the dies I noticed they had available was the 4 inch kite die.
 This was very exciting to me as maybe I could finally make my Periwinkle quilt!
 I purchased my Go cutter and soon purchased the block on board 4 inch kite die.
 I pulled out my box of fabrics and started cutting the pieces I would need to make my quilt.
 This was my first project with my Go and it went along pretty quickly.
 I watched TV and cut my pieces.
 That is the convenient part of having the crank Go.
 I can easily move it anywhere and I don’t have to worry about having an electrical outlet near by.

 The cutting part went much quicker than paper-piecing and I was very happy when I started sewing everything that it was going together much easier too!
 One reason is because the edges all line up which lets you know you’ve got it in the right place to sew.
 I chain pieced one side, then cut them apart, ironed my side open and put the other side pieces together to sew.
 Each block takes 4 smaller blocks sewn together.

 Setting the blocks on point gave it the appearance of how the vintage Periwinkle quilts appeared.

-After I finished my quilt, I decided to do something with those squares I packed away.
+After I finished periwinkle, I decided to do something with those squares I packed away.
 I had just enough to make a lap-size quilt.
 I was trying to make a quick gift so I stitched-in-the-ditch and some FMQ feathers in the corners.
 And felt such gratification that I had completed one of my UFOs.

 I really love this block and want to make a 30s reproduction fabrics quilt in the future.
 No fear about making another one as my Accuquilt system makes it much easier.
 Thanks for visiting my blog.
 Happy Sewing.